1917 World Series

-The 1917 World Series was the championship series in Major League Baseball for the 1917 season.
-The 14th edition of the World Series, it matched the American League champion Chicago White Sox against the National League champion New York Giants.
-The White Sox won the Series four games to two.
-The Series was played against the backdrop of World War I, which dominated the American newspapers that year and next.
+The 1917 World Series was the championship series of Major League Baseball's (MLB) 1917 season.
+The 14th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Chicago White Sox and the National League (NL) champion New York Giants.
+The White Sox won the series in six games.
+The series was played against the backdrop of World War I, which dominated American newspapers both that year and the next.

-The strong Chicago White Sox club had finished the 1917 season with a 100–54 record: their only 100-win season in franchise history as of 2021.
-The Sox's next World Series winner in 2005 would finish the regular season with a 99–63 record.
+The strong Chicago White Sox club finished the 1917 season with a 100–54 record, which remains their only 100-win season in franchise history to date.
+Their next World Series-winning team in 2005 finished the regular season with a 99–63 record.

 The Sox won Game 1 of the Series in Chicago 2–1 behind a complete game by Eddie Cicotte.
 Happy Felsch hit a home run in the fourth inning that provided the winning margin.
-The Sox beat the Giants in Game 2 7–2 behind another complete game effort by Red Faber to take a 2–0 lead in the Series.
+In Game 2 the Sox beat the Giants 7–2 behind another complete game effort by Red Faber to take a 2–0 lead in the Series.

 Back in New York for Game 3, Cicotte again threw a complete game, but the Sox could not muster a single run against Giants' starter Rube Benton and lost 2–0.
 In Game 4 the Sox were shut out again 5–0 by Ferdie Schupp.
 Faber threw another complete game, but the Series was even at 2–2 going back to Chicago.

 Reb Russell started Game 5 in Chicago, but only faced three batters before giving way to Cicotte.
 Going into the bottom of the seventh inning, Chicago was down 5–2, but they rallied to score three in the seventh and three in the eighth to win 8–5.
 Faber pitched the final two innings for the win.
 In Game 6 the Sox took an early 3–0 lead and on the strength of another complete-game victory from Faber (his third of the Series) won 4–2 and clinched the World Championship.
 Eddie Collins was the hitting hero, batting .409 over the six game series while Cicotte and Faber combined to pitch 50 out of a total 52 World Series innings to lead the staff.